frafainello/pacs_fainello_venturi/README.md

-# PACS Project - Eikonal Equation
+# PACS Project - Eikonal Equation Solver

 ### Authors: Francesco Fainello, Francesca Venturi

 ## Project Overview

-This project focuses on developing efficient, implicit numerical methods for solving the **Eikonal equation**, which is fundamental in modeling wave propagation and computing distance functions.
-The Eikonal equation has applications across a wide range of fields, including:
+This project focuses on developing efficient, implicit numerical methods for solving the **Eikonal equation**, a fundamental equation in modeling wave propagation and computing distance functions.
+The Eikonal equation has broad applications across fields such as: seismology, geospatial physics and computer vision.

-- Seismology
-- Geospatial physics
-- Computer vision

-The **Eikonal Equation** is expressed as:
+The **Eikonal Equation** is given by:

 ```math
 \|\nabla u(x)\| = F(x)